 The most important reason dog owners are motivated to pick up their pet's waste is because "It's what good neighbors do".
-Approximately one-in-eight (14%) selected "It causes water pollution" as the most important reason to pick up.
-70 percent believe that dog waste disposal stations would be useful.
+The number of respondents choosing "It causes water pollution" as the most important reason to pick up has risen from 13 percent in 2011 to 20 percent in 2014.

 A third of the lawn and garden owners fertilize their lawns two or more times per year; an equal number never fertilize their lawns.
-Among those who fertilize once a year, the same percentage reported doing so in the spring as in the fall.
+Among those who fertilize once a year, 13 percent fertilize in the spring and only eight percent fertilize in the fall.
 This suggests that there is room to educate more residents of Northern Virginia that fertilizing in the fall is better for local waterways than fertilizing in the spring.